insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

 *   **Portfolio Dashboard**: Comprehensive `/portfolio` dashboard with search, fund categorization, and company cards.
 *   **Portfolio Detail Page**: Standardized detail view (`/portfolio/[id]`) with tabs for Overview, Financials, and Configuration.
 *   **Dynamic Portco Guides**: Moved from static YAML files to `portfolio_guides` database table to enable in-app editing via AI prompts.
+*   **Legal Analysis Configuration**: Added a dedicated `legal_config` table and editor UI (`/portfolio/legal` -> Configuration) to manage global analysis prompts and semantic normalization rules without code deployments.
+*   **Dynamic Legal Prompts**: Updated legal analysis pipeline to fetch system prompts and normalization rules from `legal_config` table, enabling on-the-fly tuning of extraction logic.

 ### Bug Fixes

+*   **Fixed Duplicate "Key Updates" in Portfolio**: "Key Updates" section on Portfolio Detail page was using hardcoded placeholder text.
+Updated `/api/portfolio/companies` to fetch dynamic `latest_summary` from `entity_notes_rollup` when querying by `companyId`, and connected frontend to display this real-time AI summary of interactions.
+*   **Fixed Duplicate "Key Updates" in Portfolio**: "Key Updates" section on Portfolio Detail page was using hardcoded placeholder text.
+Updated `/api/portfolio/companies` to fetch dynamic `latest_summary` from `entity_notes_rollup` when querying by `companyId`, and connected frontend to display this real-time AI summary of interactions.

 *   **Financial Ingestion (Dec 03)**:
     *   Fixed column reference bug where columns beyond Z displayed incorrectly (e.g., `[231` instead of `AA231`)